jonsanders101/CV/README.md

 Makers Academy is a 16 week, immersive course in software development.
 Projects and skills I have worked on in this time include:

 - CRUD applications in Ruby and PostGreSQL, using both Sinatra and Rails;
+- A messaging app written in ReactJS and Go lang;
 - Single-page web applications in vanilla JavaScript;
 - A command-line tool in Node.js to support beginners using git;
 - Object Oriented Design and SOLID principles;